anatolian/photogrammetry-object-scannner/README.md

 You must have python installed on the pi.
 From the command, run "python.exe <path_to_server.py>"

-No non-default libraries are used for this portion of the pi code, so no imports are necessary before use.
+No non-default libraries are used for server portion of the pi code, so no imports are necessary before use.
+For imports necessary to run motor and camera, consult the documentation for those portions of the code.

 ## How to Connect